ncukondo/Annotated-bibliography/Document Analysis.md

+---
+bibliography: Document Analysis/citations.bib
+---

 # Qualitative Document Analysis

 ## What

-- Using pre-existing documents as data(Morgan 2022)
+- Using pre-existing documents as data[@Morgan2022-li]
-- a systematic procedure for reviewing or evaluating documents, both printed and electronic material(Chanda 2021)
+- a systematic procedure for reviewing or evaluating documents, both printed and electronic material[@Chanda2021-uc]

 ## Epistemological Theories